rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 #### Extending the Jetson Python environment for programming and data acquisition with CircuitPython and ARM microcontrollers

-Previous Lab Notes covered using AGX Orin with USB-interfaced ARM Cortex M microcontrollers for modeling, stimulation, and process control applications.
+Previous Lab Notes covered using AGX Orin with USB-interfaced AVR he.g., Arduino)ARM Cortex M microcontrollers for modeling, stimulation, and process control applications.

 Initial work focused on integrating the legacy Arduino IDE with the aarch64 Ubuntu-based Linux for Jetson (L4J) environment.